 Carawine's four exploration projects are in well-established mineralised provinces in Western Australia and Victoria, each targeted for their potential high-value deposit styles and commodity groups.

-The Jamieson Project is located near the township of Jamieson in the northeastern Victorian Goldfields and comprises granted EL5523, containing the advanced Hill 800 gold and Rhyolite Creek zinc-gold-silver prospects within Cambrian-aged felsic to intermediate volcanics.
+The Jamieson Project is located near the township of Jamieson in the northeastern Victorian Goldfields and comprises granted exploration licences EL5523 and EL6622 containing the Hill 800 gold-copper and Rhyolite Creek copper-gold and zinc-gold-silver prospects within Cambrian-aged felsic to intermediate volcanics.